-- 2. If the Metro applies subcontracting as contemplated in sub regulation (1) the Metro must advertise the tender with a specific tendering condition that the successful tenderer must subcontract a minimum of 30% of the value of the contract to an: - a) An EME or QSE - b) An EME or QSE which is at least 51% owned by Black People - An EME or QSE which is at least 51% owned by Black People who are youth - d) An EME or QSE which is at least 51% owned by Black People who are woman - e) an EME or QSE which is at least 51% owned by Black People with disabilities - f) An EME or QSE which is at least 51% owned by Black People living in rural areas or underdeveloped areas or townships - g) A cooperative which is at least 51% owned by black people. - h) An EME or QSE which is at least 51% ownedby Black People who are military veterans - i) More than one of the categories referred to in paragraph (a) (h). - 3.
-The Metro must make available the list of all suppliers registered on the database approved by the National Treasury to provide the required goods or services in respect of the applicable designated groups mentioned in sub-regulation (2) from which the tenderer must select a supplier.
+- 3. If BCMM applies subcontracting as contemplated in sub regulation (1) and (2) a tender must be advertised with a specific tendering condition that the successful tenderer must subcontract a minimum of 30% of the value of the contract to an: - a) An EME or QSE - b) An EME or QSE which is at least 51% owned by Black People - An EME or QSE which is at least 51% owned by Black People who are youth - d) An EME or QSE which is at least 51% owned by Black People who are woman - e) an EME or QSE which is at least 51% owned by Black People with disabilities - f) An EME or QSE which is at least 51% owned by Black People living in rural areas or underdeveloped areas or townships - g) A cooperative which is at least 51% owned by black people. - h) An EME or QSE which is at least 51% owned by Black People who are military veterans - i) More than one of the categories referred to in paragraph (a) (h). - 4.
+Buffalo City Metro Municipality must make available the list of all suppliers registered on the database approved by the National Treasury to provide the required goods or services in respect of the applicable designated groups mentioned in sub-regulation (2) from which the tenderer must select a supplier.

 - a.
-Subcontracting after the award - i.
-A person awarded a contract may only enter into a subcontracting arrangement with the approval of the Metro. - ii.
+Subcontracting after the award - A person awarded a contract may only enter into a subcontracting arrangement with the approval of the organ of state. - ii.
 A person awarded a contract in relation to the designated sector, may not sub-contract in such a manner that the local production and content of the overall value of the contract is reduced to below the stipulated minimum threshold. - iii.
 A person awarded a contract may not subcontract more than 25% of the value of the contract to any other enterprise that does not have an equal or higher BBBEE status level of contributor than the person concerned, unless the contract is subcontracted to an EME that has the capacity and ability to execute the subcontract: